London, the world's number one student city

-London has moved into third place in a major international ranking of university cities.
-The rankings are based on a range of measures including the quality of universities, facilities for students, affordability, the "desirability" of the city for students, access to employers, the international nature of a city, levels of tolerance, pollution and safety.
+London has been officially named as the world's number one student city The rankings are based on a range of measures including the quality of universities, facilities for students, affordability, the "desirability" of the city for students, access to employers, the international nature of a city, levels of tolerance, pollution and safety.

-Together with Montreal, the two great world cities of London and Paris are the top three best places to study - able to offer both a rich cultural as well as academic experience.
-London's universities rate highly on quality - "no city has a superior variety and quality of universities to London" - and the falling value of the pound after the EU referendum has improved their affordability for overseas students.
+London's rich cultural as well as academic experience is a draw for students from across the world.
+London's universities also rate highly on quality - "no city has a superior variety and quality of universities to London" - and the falling value of the pound after the EU referendum has improved their affordability for overseas students.

 *QS Best Student Cities, a spin-off from the annual QS World University Rankings

 An International hub of music and culture

 When you’re starting a career in music, it’s indisputable that London is the place to be.
 As well as being one of the most exciting and vibrant cities in the world, London is at the heart of the global music industry.
 It’s constantly at the cutting edge of music, defining popular culture throughout the world and offering unparalleled opportunities to make the right connections.

 ICMP’s London location is a real asset, as it means you’re in the best place to start off and thrive in your musical career.
 From the celebrated locations of Denmark Street, Soho and Camden to the up-and-coming hotspots of East London, you’ll have the opportunity to help create the future of London as a musical landmark and innovator.